ZerdBG3/RAW/Features.md

 * Some abilities are only available while short resting:
   - Wizard's Arcane Recovery
   - Druid's Natural Recovery (Circle of the Land)
-* Short Rest is considered an hour long downtime period, thus ending effects that last up to 1 hour (⚙️ `spells_bonusAction`)
+* Short Rest is considered an hour long downtime period, thus ending effects that last up to 1 hour (⚙️ `spells_duration`)

 ## Global changes
 * Changes Initiative Dice Roll from 1d4 to 1d20